Fred The Tree On Seven Mile Bridge

 Fred the Tree: The Lone Survivor of Seven Mile Bridge

-When driving along the famous Seven Mile Bridge in the Florida Keys, you’ll pass a curious sight that seems almost out of place in this man-made expanse over the ocean: a lone Australian pine tree growing defiantly from the old, crumbling section of the bridge.
-This solitary tree, affectionately known as Fred the Tree, has become a beloved landmark, standing as a symbol of resilience, nature’s willpower, and the quirky charm of the Florida Keys.
+When driving along the famous Seven Mile Bridge in the Florida Keys, you’ll pass a curious sight that seems almost out of place.
+A lone Australian pine tree grows defiantly from the old, crumbling section of the bridge.
+This solitary tree, affectionately known as Fred the Tree, has become a beloved landmark.
+Fred stands as a symbol of resilience, nature’s willpower, and the quirky charm of the Florida Keys.

 The History Behind Fred